brick/brick/README.md

 A collection of classes to handle countries, languages and currencies.

-### Brick\Session

-A powerful alternative to PHP native sessions, allowing synchronized and non-blocking read/write to individual session entries.

 ### Brick\Translation

 Handles translation of texts for a multilingual web application.